 Western Culinary Institute - Le Cordon Bleu College of Culinary Arts

-Portland, Oregon makes an ideal location for aspiring chefs.
-Students at Le Cordon Bleu College of Culinary Arts- formerly the Western Culinary Institute- will enjoy every aspect of this young and thriving city.
-In 2007, the food Network awarded the city title “Delicious Destination of the Year” award.
-A haven for the arts, Portland is also home to many vegetarian restaurants and markets.
-Travel and Leisure has ranked Portland in the top ten of all US cities for food and dining in 2007.
+In 2007, the Food Network awarded Portland the distinguished title “Delicious Destination of the Year.”
+A haven for the arts, Portland is also home to many vegetarian restaurants and fresh food markets.
+Travel and Leisure ranked Portland among the top ten US cities for food and dining, in 2007.

 Campus

-Le Cordon Bleu College of Culinary Arts in Portland is located in the historic Galleria Building in downtown Portland, Oregon.
+Le Cordon Bleu College of Culinary Arts, formerly known as the Western Culinary Institute, is located in the historic Galleria Building in downtown Portland, Oregon.

-The main Portland campus occupies 50,000 square feet of the Galleria Building.
+The main Portland campus occupies 50,000 square feet within the Galleria Building.
 The space is filled with lecture halls, classrooms, and nine different kitchens.
-The library houses all forms of media, including computers and an online portal, all focused on hospitality and fine dining.
+The library houses all forms of media, including computers and online portals, all focused on hospitality and fine dining.
 Two other computer labs are also available to all students.

-The building also houses two student-run restaurants: Bleu, and the less formal Café’ Bleu.
-Both are located conveniently on the first floor.
+The building also houses two student-run restaurants: Bleu, and a less formal epicurean venue called Café’ Bleu.
+Both are conveniently located at street level.

 History

 The culinary school has been in operation for more than two decades.
 In 1983, The Horst Mager Culinary Institute opened its doors in Portland, Oregon.
-Two Portland executives, Horst Mager and Donald Waldbauer, created the institute in response to the increased demand for professional chefs.
-The school gained a stellar reputation for active, hands-on training and quality curriculum.
+Two Portland executives, Horst Mager and Donald Waldbauer, created the institute in response to an increasing demand for professional chefs.
+The school gained a stellar reputation for active, hands-on training and its quality curriculum.
 Students from all over the United States began enrolling in the program.

-Within a few years, the coveted Le Cordon Bleu Diplome’ became an addition to the associate’s degree for all graduates.
+Within a few years, the coveted Le Cordon Bleu Diplome’ was added to the Associate’s Degree credential, for all graduates.
 This association with Le Cordon Bleu added prestige to Western culinary Institute’s already stellar reputation.

 Since 1999, the school has been known as Le Cordon Bleu College of Culinary Arts in Portland.
 Le Cordon Bleu has a reputation as one of the oldest and finest international culinary institutions.
 Collaboration with supportive professionals allows students to experiment with new ideas and techniques.
 The school provides quality curriculum, active involvement, on-the-job training, and career support for all its students.